Nursing: RN/BSN Completion Program

 The RN/BSN Completion program is an option for nurses from associate degree and diploma nursing programs looking to complete the bachelor of science degree in nursing.

-The Bachelor of Science in Nursing program continues the education of registered nurses equipping them with the skills needed for complex healthcare environments.
-Core courses immerse the student in genetics, evidence based practice, systems thinking, leadership and care coordination.
-Interactive practice experiences are woven throughout the curriculum using innovative learning technologies (e.g. digital clinical learning environments [DCE], problem-based/video case studies, and global classrooms).
-Learning how to adopt evidence-based practice to both clinical and leadership roles prepare students to work in inter-professional teams, improve health care systems and patient outcomes.
+The Bachelor of Science in Nursing program continues the education of registered nurses equipping them with the skills needed for complex health care environments.
+Core courses immerse the student in genetics, evidence-based practice, systems thinking, leadership and care coordination.
+Interactive practice experiences are woven throughout the curriculum using innovative learning technologies (e.g. digital clinical learning environments [DCE], problem-based/video case studies and global classrooms).
+Learning how to adopt evidence-based practice to both clinical and leadership roles prepares students to work in interprofessional teams and improve health care systems and patient outcomes.

 A BSN is awarded at the completion of the program.
 Qualified students are encouraged to apply to an MSN program in their final quarter for seamless progression.